 Just like you, your company’s voice leans on its overall personality to dictate the general attitude in conversation.
 Honest, transparent, innovative, intelligent are a few good qualities.
 Your company’s tone changes depending on who specifically you’re speaking to, but never loses sight of the established overall voice.

-Marketing campaign for teens?
+A marketing campaign for teens?
 Cool.
-The tone adapts to communicate with them, while upholding the overall voice’s focus.
+The tone adapts to communicate with them while upholding the overall voice’s focus.

 Employee handbook?
 The tone addresses adults (we hope), but the voice doesn’t change.